StudioFuel/simplemodal-contact-form/readme.txt

 1. Unzip SMCF archive and put all files/folders into your "plugins" folder (`/wp-content/plugins/`).
 You should end up with `/wp-content/plugins/simplemodal-contact-form-smcf/`.
 2. Activate the plugin (WordPress Admin > Plugins > Click "Activate" for "SimpleModal Contact Form (SMCF)")
-3. Set the desired options (WordPress Admin >  Options (Settings in WordPress 2.5) > SimpleModal Contact Form)
+3. Set the desired options (Admin Dashboard >  Settings > SimpleModal Contact Form)
 4. Enable SMCF on your site!
 SMCF works by looking for links (HTML A elements) with a class of "smcf-link".
 See below:

 You have 2 options: